 Vicor Corporation to Hold Fourth Quarter Earnings Conference Call and Webcast on February 23, 2023

-ANDOVER, Mass., Feb.
-09, 2023 (GLOBE NEWSWIRE) -- Vicor Corporation VICR announced today it will hold its fourth quarter 2022 earnings conference call and webcast on Thursday, February 23, 2023 at 5:00 p.m.
+/EIN News/ -- ANDOVER, Mass., Feb.
+09, 2023 (GLOBE NEWSWIRE) -- Vicor Corporation (NASDAQ: VICR) announced today it will hold its fourth quarter 2022 earnings conference call and webcast on Thursday, February 23, 2023 at 5:00 p.m.
 (Eastern).
 Prepared remarks regarding the company's financial and operational results for the three and twelve months ended December 31, 2022 will be followed by a question and answer period with Patrizio Vinciarelli, Chief Executive Officer, Jim Schmidt, Chief Financial Officer, and Phil Davies, Corporate Vice President, Global Sales and Marketing.

 Results for the fourth quarter will be released over GlobeNewswire at the close of the NASDAQ Market Session on February 23, 2023, and the press release and a summary of the company's financial statements will be available shortly thereafter on the Investor Relations page of Vicor's website.